otavioolsilva/otavioolsilva.github.io/_posts/2024-05-23-learning-debian-packaging.md

 In the end we didn't send the package to the upstream, but I got surprised about how simple is the whole process, a way more easy than I though before.
 And this a great way of contribute to the community!
 I found great learning how to do it.

+This post was made as part of the discipline MAC0470 - Desenvolvimento de Software Livre, BCC - IME - USP.